University Support Staff Peer Review Committee Hearing Process

 In making a decision or recommendation in an appeal, the Panel may consider any information it feels will be helpful in arriving at its conclusion, including but not limited to investigating a work site, questioning individuals that the parties did not present as witnesses, and reviewing other rules and documentation.
 In the event the Panel questions individuals not presented by the parties as witnesses, the parties have the opportunity to be present and to question those persons called by the Panel.

-- EMPLOYEE PERFORMANCE EVALUATIONS
+- EMPLOYEE PERFORMANCE REVIEWS

 - CLAIMS OF UNFAIR TREATMENT